kaizen-ai/kaizenflow/README.md

   - Axie Infinity
   - Enjin Coin

-Apparently the free version of kraken provides data from the beginnign of the year 2022
+Apparently the free version of kraken provides data only from the past two years till now (2024).

 ### Data Analysis with Pandas
 - Load the data for 11 specified cryptos into Pandas DataFrames for the following analysis and visualization in Jupyter Notebook.